 The System Office will use these Communities of Practice to organize its work with Deans, education school faculty, and P12 educators.
 Rather than simply convene the Dean’s Council at the System Office to transmit information on a regular basis, these Communities of Practice will produce term-limited, action-focused cohorts that tackle common challenges and implement real solutions.

-The Educator Preparation Advisory Group is co-chaired by Dr. Marilyn Sheerer, Provost at UNC-Wilmington; Dr. Anthony Graham, Provost at Winston-Salem State University; and Dr. Ann Clark, former Superintendent in Charlotte-Mecklenburg schools.
+The Educator Preparation Advisory Group is co-chaired by Dr. Anthony Graham, Provost at Winston-Salem State University; Dr. Kim Winter, Dean at Western Carolina University and Dr. Ann Clark, former Superintendent in Charlotte-Mecklenburg schools.